-EPRI and K&A are planning to continue the battery testing going forward in Q1-Q2 2021 utilizing the planned test criteria previously developed in a customized test plan.
-This effort will complete the M&V design, installation, and commissioning of the auxiliary BESS monitoring and verification equipment in collaboration with the BESS vendor, the installing contractor, SCE's interconnection group, and the building owner, LINC Housing, under the current COVID-19 safe work practices.
-The testing data will be provided to the Self Generating Incentive Program inspector in order to pass the field verification and to successfully attain approval to enable the customer to receive SGIP incentives.
+EPRI and K&A are planning to continue the battery testing going forward in Q3-Q4 2021, while utilizing the planned custom test criteria the team has developed.
+This effort will complete the M&V design, installation, and commissioning of the auxiliary BESS monitoring and verification equipment in collaboration with the BESS vendor, the installing contractor, SCE's interconnection group, and the building owner, LINC Housing, while working under the current COVID-19 safe practices.
+The testing data will be provided to the Self Generating Incentive Program inspector to facilitate the field verification and to successfully attain approval to enable the customer to receive SGIP incentives.